chwrryroll/chlorophyll/README.md

   - Also she is really good at drawing, please check her page as well! [@mochi_lullaby](https://www.instagram.com/mochi_lullaby)
 * ୨ৎ Customization
   - You are the artist you have the palette, **every color** is **modifyable**!!
-  - Easy to use but hard to choose, bunch of fonts are here as your options!
+  - Bunch of fonts are here as your options!
   - Backgrounds?
-There's not solid colors but there is **images**!! (๑>◡<๑)
+There's not solid colors but there is **images**!!

 # 🍓 How To Use??

 ## GitHub Stats

-To generate a **GitHub Stats image** follow this line in your README.md and see how it works like a magic!
+To generate a **GitHub Stats image** follow this line in your README.md
 ```md
 ![My Stats](https://chlorophyll.chwrryon.top/stats/chwrryroll)
 ```
-Tadaaa~ And that's it, all ready!
-If you are seeing me instead, that means you forgot to change `chwrryroll` with your username...
-That's a cute mistake!
+Tadaaa~ If you are seeing me instead, that means you forgot to change `chwrryroll` with your own username...
+That's a silly mistake!

 But what about **customizing**?
 It's also done with editing URL You can **style** them by editting the query.
 Let's say you want to change the **title color**,